Even Money: Should I take it in a Blackjack?

 Most players who abuse the "even money" rule assume that because there are so many tens, jacks, queens and kings in the deck, it is very likely that the dealer will get a blackjack.
 Instead of facing the misery of a push where they only get their bet back, they get greedy and go for the even money.

-You've probably heard of the insurance in Blackjack, which is available to all players on the Table is offered if the dealer has an ace on the card.
+You have probably already heard of the Insurance in blackjack, which is available to all players at the Table is offered if the dealer has an ace on the card.
 We have already mentioned that you should never take out insurance, as this is not profitable in the long term.

 For the same reason, even-money insurance is never a good gamble.